-Communicating authentically is vital to your well-being.
+Communicating authentically is vital to our well-being.
 How do you know if you’re being authentic?
 Is your body language congruent with your words?
 Do people move toward you or away from you?
 Does your intention match your impact?

 What is an Authentic Communication Group?

-This group is a powerful way to work directly on interpersonal issues as they arise in the moment.
+The purpose of our sessions is to open our hearts.
+The group is a powerful way to work directly on interpersonal issues as they arise in the moment.
 In a learning laboratory, group members interact freely with one another in the here and now.
 Instead of talking about what happened last week, or worrying about the future, you talk about what is happening right now.
 Rather than talking about your partner, your boss or your child, you talk about what’s alive in the group.
 Keeping it real, you describe how you feel toward each other and what happens when you receive feedback from each other.

 In this experiential learning lab, you work in a small group of 8 participants with a seasoned facilitator.